FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Identification of the normal vector for composite voxels and boxels

 The approach \eqref{eq:normal:kabel} has several advantages to it: The implementation is rather trivial, the computation is rapid, and it is easy to guarantee that the normal~$\fN$ points from phase~1 (denoted inclusion phase in the sequel) into phase~0 (denoted matrix phase in the sequel).
 However, the use of the barycenters $\fc_\pm$ for the normal detection is not without issues, as can be seen from the examples shown in Fig.~\ref{fig:normal:kabel}.
 At low volume fractions, the normal direction will depend only on the position of the phase rather than on the actual interface (compare (c) and (d) in Fig.~\ref{fig:normal:kabel}) and the method is not working for boxels that differ from equiaxed composite voxels by having (sometimes pronounced) aspect ratios, see Figure~\ref{fig:normal:kabel2}.
 This occurs if the number of voxels inside the composite boxel varies along the different edges (with fine scale voxels being equiaxed, e.g., Fig.~\ref{fig:normal:kabel2}, top).
 For instance, this can be useful in order to reduce the resolution in pseudo-unidirectional fiber reinforced materials; see Section~\ref{subsec:complex} for examples.

 In order to allow for an improved normal computation over \eqref{eq:normal:kabel}, the authors suggest a novel strategy that can be broken down into two steps: \begin{enumerate}[label={\bf [N.\arabic*]},leftmargin=12mm] \item compute an indicator for the interface between the phases using a discrete Laplacian resulting into discrete weights on the fine grid; \item within composite boxels that contain a material interface, define the normal vector via a minimization problem. \end{enumerate} The individual steps are described below.
-A free python implementation is available via an open access software accessible via the Github instance of the University of Stuttgart (\cite{github:combo:normal}) including the option to easily process HDF5 files \cite{hdfgroup}.
+A free python implementation is available via an open access software accessible via the Github (\cite{github:combo:normal}) including the option to easily process HDF5 files \cite{hdfgroup} (see also the documentation and tutorial given in the repository's jupyter notebook).